 What does TIAA do to protect my data?

-Policies and Standards: Our Cybersecurity policies and standards are based on regulatory guidance and industry standards which require controls to minimize risks to customer information and include the Federal Financial Institutions Examination Council (FFIEC) booklets, International Organization for Standardization / the International Electro-technical Commission (ISO/IEC 27002), National Institute of Standards and Technology (NIST), as applicable.
-We have designated individuals who are responsible for implementing, maintaining, and improving our Cybersecurity Program.
+Policies and Standards: The TIAA Code of Business Conduct and enterprise-wide cybersecurity related policies and standards guide the actions and activities of the TIAA workforce.
+Our cybersecurity policies and standards are based on regulatory guidance and industry standards which require controls to minimize risks to customer information and include the Federal Financial Institutions Examination Council (FFIEC) booklets, International Organization for Standardization / the International Electrotechnical Commission (ISO/IEC 27002), National Institute of Standards and Technology (NIST), and Payment Card Industry (PCI) as applicable.
+We have designated individuals who are responsible for implementing, maintaining and improving our Cybersecurity Program.

 Risk Assessments: TIAA’s IT Risk Assessment Team operates within the enterprise risk framework and executes the assessment methodologies to inform stakeholders of conditions that introduce risk into the business.
-IT Risk Assessments are currently performed for applications, infrastructure, projects and suppliers.
+IT Risk Assessments are currently performed for suppliers and projects.

-Access: Physical and electronic access is granted on a need to know basis, which means only the minimum level of access required for users to successfully complete their job functions are granted.
+Access: Physical and electronic access is granted on a need to know basis, which means only the minimum level of access required for users to successfully complete their job functions should be granted.
 Access will only be provisioned after users and devices have had their identity properly verified and authorized.
-All access levels and permissions are regularly reviewed in accordance with TIAA policies and standards to ensure that the access granted to users is consistent with the user’s current job role.
+All access levels and permissions are regularly reviewed in accordance with TIAA policies and standards to ensure that the access granted to users is consistent with the users’ current job role.
 Alteration to a user’s access must go through an approval process.
-Access rights are removed for employees who are no longer with TIAA.
+Access rights are terminated for employees who are no longer with TIAA.

 Patch Management, Anti-Virus and Malware, Firewalls: TIAA requires systems containing company and client information be maintained with reasonably up-to-date security patches, including anti-malware and antivirus software that receive updates on a regular basis.
 In addition, our network is protected via firewalls.